Galata Tower © cristic

 The Galata Tower, called Christea Turris (the Tower of Christ in Latin) by the Genoese, is a medieval stone tower in the Galata/Karaköy quarter of Istanbul, just to the north of the Golden Horn's junction with the Bosphorus.
 One of the city's most striking landmarks, it is a high, cone-capped cylinder that dominates the skyline and offers a panoramic vista of Istanbul's historic peninsula and its environs.

-Erected as a bastion for the walls of the 14th century colony of Galata, the tower offers a 360º panoramic view of the old town.
-Today it is a sought-after conference venue, offering fine dining at the resident restaurant and belly dancing displays in its own night club.
+Erected as a bastion for the walls of the 14th century colony of Galata, the tower offers a 360º view of the old town.
+Today it is a sought-after conference venue, offering fine dining at its restaurant and belly dancing displays in its very own night club.